DiRAC-Training/FM005-Code-scaling/_episodes/01-running-example-code-on-cluster.md

 > > --------------------------------------------------------------------------
 > > ~~~
 > >
-> > So here we receive a very descriptive error that we need to allocate more "slots", an Open MPI term which in our case means we need to assign more CPU cores, or `tasks` in SLURM terminology, to our job specification as we would expect.
+> > So here we receive a very descriptive error that we need to allocate more "slots", an Open MPI term which in our case means we need to assign more CPU cores --or `tasks` in SLURM terminology-- to our job specification, as we would expect.
 Helpfully, it tells us how many we need to specify!
 >{: .solution}
 {: .challenge}